 – You can show that you, or your spouse, have a specific connection to England and Wales; and

 – You can satisfy the Court that your marriage has broken down irretrievably.
 To do so you will need to prove one of five facts:

-If you think that an of the above apply to you, or even if you are not sure, please contact our solicitors as they will be able to explore the facts further with you.
+If you think that any of the above apply to you, or even if you are not sure, please contact our solicitors as they will be able to explore the facts further with you.

 Once satisfied that the grounds for divorce have been proved, the Court will pronounce Decree Nisi (a conditional order).
-This is followed some time later by the Decree Absolute which is the final order that formally ends your marriage after which you will be free to remarry.
+This is followed sometime later by the Decree Absolute which is the final order that formally ends your marriage after which you will be free to remarry.